-Pub of the Week: Spit roast and smooth sounds on the Sunshine Coast
+Pub of the Week: Apollonian Hotel, Sunshine Coast

 If you’re heading to the Apollonian Hotel for a good-ol’-fashioned Sunday lunch, take my tip and get there early.
 The wood-fired spit roast (pork or beef) is the biggest calling card to this pretty lakeside pub.